Georges Duboudin: First mission

 On 2 June 1942 Robert Boiteux was parachuted to Anse to assist him, but the two men did not get along.
 Bob Sheppard, who arrived on the same flight as an instructor, fell on a roof near the police station and was arrested.
 Jean Mingat, in charge of receiving Bob Sheppard, was also arrested and sentenced to 10 months in prison.

-In October 1942 he was called back to London and during the night of 26/27 October a Lysander flew him back to the UK, having handed over his network to Robert Boiteux.
+In October 1942 Duboudin was called back to London, and during the night of 26/27 October a Lysander flew him back to the UK, having handed over his network to Robert Boiteux.
+Francis Basin took over URCHIN.

 Second mission

 On the night of 23/24 March 1943 he was landed by Lysander near Compiegne to run the PLAYWRIGHT network, but was arrested a few days after his arrival and taken to the Mittelbau-Dora Concentration Camp, where he died of pleurisy on 22 March 1945, aged 37, as result of his mistreatment in captivity.